irrationalistic/rofstrap/Readme.md

 # Rofstrap

-Starter code that utilizes Node, Express, Grunt, Coffeescript, Sass or Stylus, Jade, Angular, and MongoDB.
+Starter code that utilizes Node, Express, Grunt, Coffeescript, Sass and Stylus, Jade, Angular, and MongoDB.
 Server is run via Nodemon.

-The default system includes Foundation using Sass.
+The default system includes Bootstrap 3 using Sass.

 Testing is performed with Karma and Jasmine on both front and backend.